Home » Drinks and Cocktails » Lemon Thyme Amaretto Cocktail

 One of my favorite liquors is amaretto.
 I use it in my Cherry Amaretto Limeade and my Sparkling Amaretto Sour cocktail.
 Know what else goes with amaretto?
 Lemon!!!

-The lemon in this Lemon Thyme Amaretto is bright but not super tart, and the amaretto is buttery with caramel notes too.
+The lemon is bright but not super tart, and the amaretto is buttery with caramel notes too.
 But to make it special I bring in a floral component.
 Thyme.
 Fresh thyme to be exact!

 The best way to get the floral notes to really come through is to use fresh thyme.
 You can strip the leaves off the sprigs or you can leave them on.
 I like to throw the sprigs with the leaves attached to the cocktail shaker with the amaretto and limoncello cream liqueur and give it a few shakes.